top of page

 Their thinking was simple: “If we’re reassessing our loan anyway, let’s structure it properly and include the improvements we were planning.”
 This isn’t about borrowing more for the sake of it.
 It’s about using a refinancing review as an opportunity to tidy up structure and plan properly.

-For some homeowners, that makes sense, for others, it doesn’t.
+For some homeowners, that makes sense.
+For others, it doesn’t.
 The key is understanding the numbers before making assumptions.

-This is important, refinancing isn’t always the right move, in many cases:
+This is important: refinancing isn’t always the right move.
+In many cases:

-• your current rate is already competitive
+• Your current rate is already competitive.

-• switching costs outweigh the benefit
+• Switching costs outweigh the benefits.

-• your structure is working well
+• Your structure is working well.

 That’s still a good outcome.